AI voice agent tools in 2026: an operator comparison

 Vapi

-Integrations: Vapi supports function calling, which allows the platform to call any external API.
-This means integration with any calendar, CRM, or booking system with an API is possible.
-The integration is coded rather than configured through a visual interface, which requires technical knowledge.
+Integrations: Vapi supports function calling, which lets the platform call any external API.
+That means integration with any calendar, CRM, or booking system with an API is possible.
+The integration is coded rather than configured through a visual interface, so it requires technical knowledge.

 Pricing: consumption-based with no minimum monthly fee.
-All-in cost including AI processing, telephony, and a mid-tier voice configuration runs approximately $0.15 to $0.20 per minute.
+All-in cost including AI processing, telephony, and a mid-tier voice configuration runs roughly $0.15 to $0.20 per minute.

 SME fit: excellent for SMEs with a technical operator or implementation partner.
 Not suitable for self-configuration without developer skills.